ankush91/MLAlgos/README.md

-# Machine Learning Algorithm Implementations
+# Machine Learning Algorithms: Dynamic Implementations

 This repository is part of the Implementations for Various Machine Algorithms using Given Assignment Specifications for Course Work in CS 613 (Machine Learning) Graduate Course work at Drexel Univeristy.
 The Implementations are in Matlab and need Matlab Version r2016b to run